 What truly helps Sudden Strike 4 succeed on a console is that it follows many newer RTS mechanics.
 While some missions (and skirmish/online) offer the ability to call in new units and more, the game itself eschews the traditional RTS mechanic of base building.
 While I am a fan of base building and managing my resources, the lack of it in this definitely fits within the console framework.
 It's just too bad since it does feel like a significant piece of the RTS structure is missing.
 There are buildings to "capture" that generate resource points to call new units in, but beyond that there just isn't much.

 Fans of real-time strategy games have a great console game to experience, even if it is a more streamlined approach to the genre.
 While I will admit that this may be a turn-off for some hardcore fans, I did enjoy my time with the game.
-With that said, I miss out of earning three stars on some missions due to the game slowing down when moving around some of the larger maps.Note: Sudden Strike 4: European Battlefields Edition was reviewed based on a digital Xbox One copy of the game, provided by the publisher.
+With that said, I miss out of earning three stars on some missions due to the game slowing down when moving around some of the larger maps.Note: Sudden Strike 4: European Battlefields Edition was reviewed on Xbox One.
+A digital copy of the game provided by the publisher.